 For each contractual line item requested, applicants should upload the following documents as a single PDF packet using the upload boxes available on the Contractual Services budget page:

-A copy of the proposed contractual agreement, if available.
+- A copy of the proposed contractual agreement, if available.
 Dates should be specific to the project period.
-Compensation rate must be specified.

-Job description for any contractors who regularly function as agency staff members.
+Compensation rate must be specified. - Job description and resume for any contractor who regularly functions as agency staff.